Korosten: Civil War

 On 10 June 1917, the Ukrainian Central Council declared its autonomy as part of the Russian Republic by its First Universal at the All-Ukrainian Military Congress.
 After the proclamation of the Ukrainian People's Republic (UPR), its government and parliament were forced to leave Kyiv during its occupation by Bolshevik troops.

-In November 1917, Soviet authority was established in the city, but later Korosten was occupied by the advancing Austro-German troops The German army would remained in Ukraine until November 1918.
+In November 1917, Soviet authority was established in the city, but later Korosten was occupied by the advancing Austro-German troops The German army would remain in Ukraine until November 1918.

 The Ukrainian Central Council were in Korosten during 14–15 February and 24–26 February 1918.
 On 25 February, the Tryzub or Trident of St. Vladimir was approved as the emblem of the Ukrainian People's Republic by a resolution of the Central Rada.
 Between 14 and 27 February 1918, units of the UPR Army have stationed in Korosten at various times.

 The Red Army took it in February 1918, followed by the Army of the German Empire in March; Ukrainian forces retook the city in December.
 During February 1919 the Red Army regained control; in August, it was taken first by Symon Petlura's men and then by Denikin's army.
 The Soviets regained control in December 1919.
-On the eve of Kyiv Offensive Korosten lay on the frontlines between the Polish and Soviet Forces.
+On the eve of Kyiv offensive Korosten lay on the frontlines between the Polish and Soviet Forces.
 On 27 February 1921 The Haydamatsky Kish of the Ukrainian People's Republic led by Symon Petliura, a separate Zaporizhzhya detachment led by Konstantin Prisovsky, and a unit of Sich Riflemen led by Yevhen Konovalets passed through Korosten, heading for Kyiv, in an attempt to recapture it from Bolshevik troops.

 On 7 November 1921, during the November raid, Korosten, occupied by units of the 395th Rifle Regiment of the 132nd Brigade of the 44th Rifle Division of the Moscow Troops, attempted to capture the Volyn Group commander Yuriy Tyutyunnyk of the UPR Insurgent Army.
 The beginning of the counteroffensive was successful.
 Ukrainian troops, unexpectedly attacking Korosten, captured the railway station.
 However, the inconsistency in the actions of different units and the large numerical advantage of the Soviet units did not allow UPR to capitalise on this advantage, and the Ukrainian troops were forced to retreat from the city.
 Captain Volodymyr Stefanyshyn was killed during the withdrawal, however Ivan Rembolovych, Semen Khmara-Kharchenko and Mykola Tobilevych were decorated for their actions.